essilien/Nonrecorded_Sense_Detection/README.md

 This folder contains graph-based visualization outputs used for semantic analysis and interpretation.

-### `lexicographic_candidates.csv`
+### `lexicographic_candidates/`

-This file contains candidate items selected for lexicographic inspection and further analysis.
+The csv file contains candidate items selected for lexicographic inspection and further analysis.
+The raw data can be found in the json file.

 ## Scripts